LakewoodAlive’s Volunteer-Driven Flower Blossoms Program Blooms In Downtown Lakewood

 Venture along Detroit Avenue through Downtown Lakewood these days and you can’t help but notice an additional splash of color and greenery enhancing the district’s vibrancy.

-Now in its 12th year, LakewoodAlive’s Flower Blossoms Program has resulted in the addition of 52 flower boxes for 2018 stretching east-to-west along Detroit Avenue from the Westerly Apartments to Cerny Shoes.
-Geraniums and impatiens dot this urban landscape, creating a more appealing commercial district.
+Now in its 13th year, LakewoodAlive’s Flower Blossoms Program has resulted in the addition of 54 flower boxes for 2019 stretching east-to-west along Detroit Avenue from the Westerly Apartments to Sumpter Law.

 The Flower Blossoms Program is designed to help Downtown Lakewood merchants make their storefronts more attractive.
-LakewoodAlive partners annually with Lakewood Garden Center to provide an opportunity for merchants to purchase professionally-planted Earth Box planters with flowers appropriate for the sun/shade needs of each location.
+LakewoodAlive partners annually with a local grower to provide an opportunity for merchants to purchase professionally-planted Earth Box planters with flowers appropriate for the sun/shade needs of each location.

-With assistance from Lakewood Garden Center owner Paul Bilyk, who coordinates the Blossoms Program with a grower, the materials were dropped off at the Lakewood City Center Plaza on June 7.
-There, Haber was joined by fellow volunteers from Rozi’s Wine House and Lakewood Garden Center to distribute completed flower boxes to program participants.
+With assistance from Lakewood Garden Center owner Paul Bilyk, who coordinates the Blossoms Program with a grower, the materials were dropped off at the Lakewood City Center Plaza on May 31.
+There, Haber was joined by fellow volunteers, including a group from PNC Bank’s Lakewood branch, to distribute completed flower boxes to program participants.

 I am the Marketing & Development Manager for LakewoodAlive.
 I enjoy all things Lakewood, especially walking my basset hound through Madison Park.